 For my routine or techniques, I did things exactly the way I always do.
-This means squishing my hair in shower, plopping after I get out of the shower for about 15 minutes, then applying mousse with a glaze & scrunch technique while still upside down, then briefly microplopping, then diffusing upside down for a couple of minutes, then flipping upright to finish diffusing upright.
+I squished my hair in shower, plopped after I got out of the shower for about 15 minutes, then applyied mousse with a glaze & scrunch technique while still upside down, then briefly microplopped, then diffused upside down for a couple of minutes, then flipped upright to finish diffusing upright.

 It was one that gave me stringy hair and didn’t give me as much hold as I prefer.
 Here are my results: